 So yes, Persona 3 was a grandly touching and emotional experience all the way through.
 I felt a serious bond with this world and its cast of characters.
 Which only makes it all the more depressing that I need to bring THIS up…

-it may just be a brief gag scene that is meant only as a joke, but that’s the entire problem.
+It may just be a brief gag scene that is meant only as a joke, but that’s the entire problem.
 Atlus, listen closely… trans people’s existence isn’t a fucking punchline for you to laugh at!
-You make an entire game about the importance of bonds and friendship.
-You have a literal subplot about how a robot may not be technically human but she is in the way that matters.
-Yet you think trans women are not only men but that they should be subject to ridicule and mockery for wanting to be accepted as women?
+You made an entire game about the importance of bonds and friendship, you had a literal subplot about how a robot may not be technically human, but she is in the way that matters, Yet you think trans women are not only men, but that they should be subject to ridicule and mockery for wanting to be accepted as women?
 That all of us are just perverts who are trying to snag a few boy toys?

 You do realize that trans people exist that play your games right?
-A lot of trans women I know of have deep connections with the Persona series yet I am still hesitant to recommend one of my favorite games of all time to other trans people because of this scene.
-I can no longer say that Starless: Nymphomaniac’s Paradise was the only game to make me suicidal because of this scene.
-I knew this scene was coming but I didn’t expect it to get to me as badly as I did.
+A lot of trans women I know of have deep connections with the Persona series, yet I am still hesitant to recommend one of my favorite games of all time to other trans people because of this scene.
+I can no longer say that Starless: Nymphomaniac’s Paradise was the only game to make me suicidal, because I happened to view this scene on a particularly bad day.
+I knew this scene was coming, but I didn’t expect it to get to me as badly as I did.

-There are some inconveniences that come into play such as not being able to choose between the defaults stats or the last saved stats considering that the latter ups the price and one may want the defaults in some cases while not in the others.
+There are some inconveniences that come into play, such as not being able to choose between the default stats or the last saved stats, considering that the latter ups the price and one may want the defaults in some cases while not in the others.

-Another is the fact that some of the special “we require four or more personas” fusions will list the personas you need but will not tell you the level of the persona being fused.
-The reason this is a problem is because the player character can only fuse personas of their current level, which means that if the player character is below that level then they gathered all of these personas together for nothing.
-This is even more frustrating considering that the player has limited persona slots available AND that it means they wasted a shit ton of money.
+Another is the fact that some of the special “we require four or more personas” fusions will list the personas you need, but will not tell you the level of the persona being fused.
+The reason this is a problem is because the player character can only fuse personas of their current level, which means that if the player character is below that level,they gathered all of these personas together for nothing.
+This is even more frustrating considering that the player has limited persona slots available, AND that it means they wasted a shit ton of money.

 One neat feature of persona fusions in Persona 3 is the fact that fusions will often carry over a move from the personas used to fuse it even if that move is not normally part of their skill list.
 While this is a neat mechanic in its own right, the problem is that the player does not get to manually choose what skills carry over.
 Instead they are randomly selected, but the player can just continually exit out of the fusion screen and enter again until they get the right combination.
 Given that some of the sub missions in the game require the player to fuse a persona with an ability it doesn’t normally have, it’s clear that this was how the game intended the feature to be used.
 So this begs the question of why they didn’t just let the player pick the abilities they wanted fused?